codezoners-2/WebServices/01_running_Flask/assignments/shakespeare/HANDOUT/README.md

 Tasks:

 - Read the data files in once, when the server starts, to build a "corpus" of work (filenames mapped to contents)
 - In the `search` function: perform the search, getting results back from `logic.py` and the corpus.
-How do these results have to be processed or formatted?
+How do these results have to be processed or structured, to pass them into the template?
+(What is the form of the template?)
-- In the template: turn the formatted results into HTML
+- In the template: turn the structured results into HTML